 According to area planning and zoning officials, no notable roads or other infrastructure projects are underway or planned for the immediate site area.
 The subject site has convenient access to Interstate 85 and U.S. Highway 29.

 11. Visible Environmental or Other Concerns

 No visible environmental concerns regarding the site were observed during the time of the site visit.
-As previously noted, the proximity of industrial development has not negatively impacted the occupancy of the subject site.

 12. Overall Site Evaluation